THE YEARLY READER

 In the first two games of the World Series at Yankee Stadium, the Phillies appeared to have Alex Rodriguez’s number.
 A-Rod went hitless in eight at-bats and struck out six times for the Yankees, who were fortunate to come away with a two-game split thanks to A.J.
 Burnett’s solid start in Game Two.
 But the confidence that Rodriguez had absorbed through the Yankees’ first two postseason series had not abandoned him—and it showed when the Fall Classic moved to Philadelphia.

 There was more to the Yankees’ Series triumph after a nine-year absence than just Alex Rodriguez.
-Derek Jeter, who earlier in the year became the franchise’s all-time hit leader, added 11 more knocks to lead the team; designated hitter Hideki Matusi made the most of his part-time duties and earned the Series MVP with an 8-for-13 performance that included three homers and eight RBIs; the offense, continuing its power surge from the regular season, stroked a Yankees-record 20 postseason home runs; and incomparable closer Mariano Rivera continued his dominance in the fall, allowing just one run in 16 innings during the playoffs to improve his career postseason ERA to an astonishing 0.74 over 133.1 innings.
+Derek Jeter, who earlier in the year became the franchise’s all-time hit leader, added 11 more knocks to lead the team; designated hitter Hideki Matusi made the most of his part-time duties and earned the Series MVP with an 8-for-13 performance that included three homers and eight RBIs; the offense, continuing its power surge from the regular season, stroked a Yankee-record 20 postseason home runs; and incomparable closer Mariano Rivera continued his dominance in the fall, allowing just one run over 16 playoff innings to improve his career postseason ERA to an astonishing 0.74 over 133.1 innings.

 From the self-inflicted tortures of winter and spring, Alex Rodriguez rose reborn from his own ashes, came half-circle and accomplished what few in his position before him had experienced: Redemption.
 Though, in the long run, the steroid revelations would taint his reputation and jeopardize his future Hall-of-Fame chances, Rodriguez made the most of his public rehabilitation and greatly reduced the odds of being stigmatized as an outcast by understanding that, while the baseball public does not like cheats, it accepts forgiveness.
 Especially from those who win.